kvebers/Born2BeRoot/README.md

 1. Debian, also known as Debian GNU/Linux, is a GNU/Linux distribution composed of free and open-source software, developed by the community-supported Debian Project,

 2. CentOS is a Linux partition that strives to provide a free enterprise-class computing program that has a 100% binary dealing with its upstream source, Red Hat Enterprise Linux.
 It does not support many different architectures.
-This should gain it very, very stable, and become used as a web server.
+This should make it very, very stable, and become used as a web server.

 3. Debian is an operating system produced by the Debian project mostly formed of free and open-source software shouldering the GNU General Public License.
 Though, it also combines non-GPL software outside its official repositories to comply with its guidelines for implementing free software.
 Debian has almost less marketplace preference.
 A new version of Debian is usually published with a 2-year gap bugs.
 Hence these systems are more enduring.